MUN Chairing Script

 *Delegates Raise objections*

-*Delegates vote in favour*
+*Delegates vote in favor*

 “and all those against this motion please raise your placards now”